Procedure of the CPRE Foundation Level Exam

-The exam regulations for CPRE Advanced Level define two parts of the exam:
+The exam regulations for CPRE AL define the two parts of the exam:

 - a multiple choice test, which has to be passed before the second part of the exam